angelinejacob/blogger-backend/README.md

 - Semantic UI
 - Axios for API calls to backend

-Click the links, to see the code for the Frontend and Backend.
+Click the links, to see the Github repos for the Frontend and Backend.

 ## Wireframes and Planning
 Before starting development, I took some time to come up with wireframes and create my data models.
 This really helped me going forward, because I had a goal I was aiming for.